Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_allow_classic_operations"></a> [allow\_classic\_operations](#input\_allow\_classic\_operations)

-Description: (Optional) Allow classic operations.
+Description: (Optional) Allow the circuit to interact with classic (RDFE) resources.
+Defaults to false.

 Type: `bool`